It was about 5 or 6 years ago when I had an epiphany. I was struggling to make ends meet, and we had 3 little mouths to feed.

 If you are new to the world of food preservation, this might be a great place to start.
 You’ll need a food dehydrator and that is about it.

-So as you can tell, this method is pretty basic.
-You’ll just lay the food in the dehydrator and wait until it is completely dried.
+As you can tell, this method is pretty basic.
+You just lay the food in the dehydrator and wait until it is completely dried.

 If you are interested in drying your own food try these recipes:

 – Dehydrated Blueberries

 If you like blueberry pie, then you’ll be interested in dehydrating blueberries.
 It is a super simple way to store them so they don’t go bad.

 Plus, you can store them easier too.
 All you have to do is follow this recipe to get the berries thoroughly dehydrated, then store them in a mason jar with a screwtop lid.
 It is that simple.Try this dehydrated recipe

 – Sundried Tomatoes

 Would you love to have fresh made sundried tomatoes?
 If so, then you need to give this recipe a glance.
 It shows you how to take fresh tomatoes and turn them into sundried all with the help of a dehydrator.

 Imagine all of the delicious recipes you can easily create with these tomatoes you sundried fresh at home.
 The savings will add up quickly with this one.Try this dehydrated recipe